mariusmg/microruntime/README.md

    `}`

-- a discriminated union implementation (again, inspired from F#)
+- discriminated union implementation (again, inspired from F#)

+- helper class to implement circuit breaker pattern with for multiple retries for a operation

-Use it :
+Install it :

 To use it, just install the library directly from nuget :